-The Advisory Committee is comprised of four faculty members whose goal is to guide you through the precandidacy period of your Ph.D. studies.
-They will help orient you to the program and assist you in developing a curriculum that strengthens your weaknesses, buttresses your strength, and introduces you to the possibilities for advanced study and research in biochemistry and biophysics.
-You will meet individually with the advisory committee several times during your pre-candidacy term; a typical schedule is outlined above.
-The Advisory Committee will review your transcripts and make recommendations for elective coursework based on your interests and current research.
-You should come prepared to help guide the discussion; your updated Individual Development Plan can and should be used as a meeting outline.
-As you approach your preliminary examination, the committee will also offer guidance on thesis committee selection.
+The Advisory Committee is a team of four faculty members who will guide you through the first phase of your Ph.D. studies.
+They will help you get familiar with the program, explain the rotation process, and develop a course plan that addresses your weaknesses, builds on your strengths, and exposes you to advanced study and research opportunities in biochemistry and biophysics.
+You will meet with the Advisory Committee several times during this first phase; a typical schedule is shown below.
+Please come prepared to help guide the discussion; your updated Individual Development Plan can be used as a meeting outline.
+As you get closer to your preliminary examination, the committee will also provide guidance on selecting your thesis committee.